-Finally, if you want to treat yourself with some fine Italian and northern Italian cuisine, head to Nabucco (Via Fiori Chiari 10) and VUN Andrea Aprea (Via Silvio Pellico 3), facing Galleria Vittorio Emanuele.
+If you want to treat yourself to some fine Italian and northern Italian cuisine, head to Nabucco (Via Fiori Chiari 10) and VUN Andrea Aprea (Via Silvio Pellico 3), facing Galleria Vittorio Emanuele.

 Where to stay in Milan on a 2-day trip